amitsk00/gcp-sec-engg/docs/security.md

 * Have confidence that your CAs are approved as part of ISO 27001, 27017, 27018, SOC1, SOC2, SOC3, BSI C5, and PCI DSS.
 * `CA Pool` allows rotation seamless as no disruption by adding new cert in pool and revoking old one

+* Help lower your total cost of ownership and simplify licensing with pay-as-you-go pricing and zero capital expenditures
+* protect keys in HSM
+* Audit logs

 ## Signed URL / Policy for GCS

 * SA to have access to GCL